Counter-Strike Deathmatch with Large-Scale Behavioural Cloning: Methods Data

-The skill level of the demonstration data places an upper limit on the skill level of agent (section \ref{sec_background}).
-As such, it's desirable to collect data from strong players.
-Since we were scraping data in an automated, anonymous manner, this created further challenges.
-We spectated deathmatches hosted on official Valve servers, which uses a ranking system to match players to a game of appropriate skill and `trust' level.
-By consistently joining in spectator mode, the account we used ended up in a pool of lower skill rating, and sometimes with a small number of players appearing to cheat.
-To overcome these issues, our script tracked the current best performing player in the server, and filtered out periods of player immobility and suspicious behaviour suggesting cheating.
-During training we also oversampled sequences containing successful kill events.

-Although developing the scraping script was laborious, the value is in its scalability -- once written it could be left to autonomously scrape gameplay continuously for days at a time, generating a quantity and variety of data that could not be provided manually.
-Figure \ref{fig_training_egs} provides some example screenshot sequences from this data containing kill and death events.
+We tuned the inverse dynamics model until it was able to infer actions in most scenarios tested.
+Whilst this required significant effort in reverse-engineering, the value was in its scalability -- once written it could scrape gameplay continuously for days at a time, providing a quantity and variety of demonstrations that we couldn't produce manually.